niuiic/flow/README.md

 - Surround variable/function with \"\" in code(such as the content of Error)
 - Fix wrong nested `Promise` type for user
 - Check type/range errors which may only occurs in js or is not type-constrained
+- Any sentence in code or comment should start with an upper letter or variable/function
+- Add `Immutable` type restriction for parameters of some callback

 ## Documentation